wmde/wikibase-release-pipeline/deploy/README.md

 cp template.env .env
 ```

-> [!NOTE]
-> Please follow the instructions in the comments in your newly created `.env` file to set domain names, usernames and passwords.
-We would also like to bring your attention to our [Call Back](#call-back) feature which you can opt-in here.

 While you can choose an editor of your choice to make changes to the `.env` file, here is the way to do it using `Vim`:

 ```sh